nadirsaghar/dicom-parser/README.md

-dicom-parser
+DICOM Image Parser Tool
 ============

-DICOM Image Parser Tool
+A java based library that parses DICOM Images, extract headers and populates MongoDB database with the metadata